tbenade/wercker-devcenter/source/articles/cli/installation.md

 Depending on your operating systems you may have to run this with superuser privileges (i.e. use `sudo pip install wercker`).

-It is open source so feel free to [fork](https://github.com/wercker/wercker-cli) it and improve upon it.
-We'd also welcome any ports to other programming languages such as Ruby.

 -------

 <div class="authorCredits">